DKokh/MD-trajectory_analysis/README.md

 ## A Python Workflow for the Generation and Analysis of Protein-Ligand Interaction Fingerprints from Molecular Dynamics trajectories
 ## v.1.0
 ### 19.06.2020
-## The repository is imorted and maintained at https://github.com/HITS-MCM/MD-IFP/
+## The repository is transferred and will be further maintained at https://github.com/HITS-MCM/MD-IFP/

 __Authors and Contributors:__